Skip to content

 Explore Overview

-Often there is an agreement between your insurer and your private hospital so you have no out-of-pocket expenses or you know your out-of-pocket costs.
+Often there is an agreement between your insurer and your private hospital so you have no out-of-pocket expenses (other than the excess or co-payment that may apply under your policy), or you know your out-of-pocket costs.

 If you are treated in a hospital that does not have an agreement with your health insurer, you could pay significant out-of-pocket costs for your treatment.